natalieagus/50005/docs/OS/05-processes.md

 ### Timesharing Support

-Timesharing requires <span style="color:#f77729;"><b>interactivity</b></span>, and this is done by performing rapid context switching between execution of multiple programs in the computer system.
+From users' point of view, a good computer system should be interactive.
+Interactivity requires <span style="color:#f77729;"><b>timesharing</b></span>, and this is done by performing rapid context switching between execution of multiple programs in the computer system.

 When an interrupt occurs, the kernel needs to save the current context of the process running on the CPU so that it can restore that context when its processing is done, essentially <span style="color:#f77729;"><b>suspending</b></span> the process and then resuming it at the later time.
 The suspended process context is stored in the <span style="color:#f77729;"><b>PCB</b></span> of that process.